-- 1.1 Harris Manchester fosters a sense of community in which the rights and dignity of all its staff and students are respected.
+1.1 Harris Manchester fosters a sense of community in which the rights and dignity of all its staff and students are respected.
 It is grateful for feedback from its members and it takes seriously complaints about any aspect of its operation.
-Wherever possible, the College endeavours to resolve complaints promptly and locally. - 1.2 The Complaints and Appeals Procedure outlined below is intended to be followed in cases of disagreement with regard to: - Domestic matters (e.g. accommodation and services, including catering) - Financial matters (e.g. battels for fees and domestic charges, student support) - Academic Matters
+Wherever possible, the College endeavours to resolve complaints promptly and locally.

+1.2 The Complaints and Appeals Procedure outlined below is intended to be followed in cases of disagreement with regard to:

-- The College also fully subscribes to the University's policy on Equal Opportunities set out here: Equality and Diversity Unit (ox.ac.uk).
+- Domestic matters (e.g. accommodation and services, including catering) - Financial matters (e.g. battels for fees and domestic charges, student support) - Academic Matters - Any other matters excluding complaints about students made under Annex A of the Harassment Policy (hmcharassmentpolicy210622pdf (ox.ac.uk)) and complaints about staff made under Annex B of the Harassment Policy (hmcharassmentpolicy210622pdf (ox.ac.uk)). - The College also fully subscribes to the University's policy on Equal Opportunities set out here: Equality Policy | Equality and Diversity Unit (ox.ac.uk).
 Any complaints internal to the College on the grounds of discrimination by race, gender, disability, sexual orientation, marital status or any other protected characteristic will be dealt with in line with the relevant University policies insofar as they are applicable. - In rare cases where the person or persons to be complained about are clearly breaking the law (for example, violent or threatening behaviour, the consumption or provision of banned substances) it may be most appropriate for the complaint to be dealt with by the Police.
-Whenever practicable, however, the complaint should first be referred to an appropriate member of College staff (e.g., the Dean or Junior Dean) before the Police are contacted. - 1.3 Typically, complaints will refer to isolated incidents and the provision of services by the College.
-This policy does not apply to appeals against the outcome of a general or academic or disciplinary procedure, which are dealt with according to the procedure set out in Section G. - 1.4 The majority of cases will normally be settled by the complainant resolving their grievance directly with the relevant tutor or college staff member or departmental manager.
+Whenever practicable, however, the complaint should first be referred to an appropriate member of College staff (e.g., the Dean or Junior Dean) before the Police are contacted.

+1.3 Typically, complaints will refer to isolated incidents and the provision of services by the College.
+This policy does not apply to appeals against the outcome of a general or academic or disciplinary procedure, which are dealt with according to the procedure set out in Section G.

+1.4 The majority of cases will normally be settled by the complainant resolving their grievance directly with the relevant tutor or college staff member or departmental manager.
 Where this has been attempted and resolution is not possible, complainants can adopt an informal procedure (described in section 2 below), but a formal procedure is also available where a complainant wishes to register a written grievance (described in section 3 below).
-Details of appeal from this formal procedure are set out in Section G. - 1.5 Anonymous complainants or complaints made on behalf of someone else will not be considered, unless there are compelling reasons for doing so.
-Such reasons should be clearly stated. - 1.6 Disciplinary action may be taken against anyone who victimises or retaliates against a student who brings a complaint in good faith, and against any student who brings malicious or vexatious complaints.
+Details of appeal from this formal procedure are set out in Section G.

+1.5 Anonymous complainants or complaints made on behalf of someone else will not be considered, unless there are compelling reasons for doing so.
+Such reasons should be clearly stated.

+1.6 Disciplinary action may be taken against anyone who victimises or retaliates against a student who brings a complaint in good faith, and against any student who brings malicious or vexatious complaints.